ahmedgamer4/lms/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under a custom license.
+Non-commercial use is allowed.
+Commercial use is strictly prohibited without prior written permission.
+See the [LICENSE](./LICENSE) file for details.

 ## Contact